globaldatanet/aws-firewall-factory/README.md

 6. Checking of the softlimit quota for [WCU](https://docs.aws.amazon.com/waf/latest/developerguide/how-aws-waf-works.html) set in the AWS account (stop deployment if calculated WCU is above the quota)

 7. Easy configuration of WAF rules trough Typescript file.

 8. Deploy same WAF more than once for testing and/or blue/green deployments.

 9. Stopping deployment if soft limit will be exceeded:  **Firewall Manager policies per organization per Region (L-0B28E140)** - **Maximum number of web ACL capacity units in a web ACL in WAF for regional (L-D9F31E8A)**

 10. You can name your rules.
-If you define a name in your RulesArray, the name + a Base36 timestamp will be used for the creation of your rule - otherwise a name will be generated.
+If you define a name in your RulesArray, the name + a Base36 timestamp will be used for the creation of your rule.
 This will help you to query your logs in Athena.
-The same rule name also applies to the metric by adding "-metric" to the name.

 11. Support for Captcha - You can add Captcha as an action to your WAFs.
 This helps you block unwanted bot traffic by requiring users to successfully complete challenges before their web request are allowed to reach AWS WAF protected resources.
 AWS WAF Captcha is available in the US East (N. Virginia), US West (Oregon), Europe (Frankfurt), South America (Sao Paulo), and Asia Pacific (Singapore) AWS Regions and supports Application Load Balancer, Amazon API Gateway, and AWS AppSync resources.